 Training your employees and staff to participate in the office’s new technology, can take your business to newer heights and broaden your customer base.
 The following are a few steps you can take in order to train your staff to involve themselves with new technology in the office.

-This will definitely tip the scale in favour of the new implementation.
-Make it a collaborative effort right from the start, where the leader takes in inputs from his colleagues and weaves them into the learning process.
-It is also important to build some expectations around the new technology and its implementation, so that it is instrumental in creating a collective vision for what the final outcome ought to be
+This will definitely tip the scale in favor of the new implementation.
+Make it a collaborative effort right from the start, where the leader takes inputs from his colleagues and weaves them into the learning process.
+It is also important to build some expectations around the new technology and its implementation so that it is instrumental in creating a collective vision for what the final outcome ought to be

 Consider that new technology brings with it new perspectives on how best to use it.
 And several of your staff will have differing opinions.
 Incorporate these points of view and blend them into the learning process.
 Your staff will leave the session with a sense of belonging and even more keenness on learning the new technology as a result.
-Incorporate this feedback on your training session.
+Incorporate this feedback into your training session.

 Learning any new technology and a change from the existing processes is always met with annoyance and resistance.
-Therefore, to lighten the process, why not introduce perks, rewards and recognition in the end to whoever meets all your criteria of learning the new technology?
+Therefore, to lighten the process, why not introduce perks, rewards, and recognition in the end to whoever meets all your criteria of learning the new technology?